 Then, join us for the beloved marathon of philosophical debates, musical performances, screenings, and lively forums at Brooklyn Public Library, headlined by a performance from Patti Smith.
 Programming includes Goncourt Prize-winning novelist Leila Slimani, public interest lawyer Kathryn Kolbert will speak on the end of Roe and what we must do to save reproductive rights, Chief AI Scientist at Meta Yann LeCun, political scientist Claire Sagan, Koa Beck, Alissa Quart, Kathryn Todrys and more.

-See the full program at nightofideas.org.
+See the full program at nightofideas.org and by downloading the app.

 For everyone’s health and safety, this year’s Night of Ideas will be presented to a limited capacity audience.
 Registration is required.
 Admission will be conducted on a first come, first serve basis and guests will be admitted on a rolling basis until we’ve reached capacity.
 Please note that your registration does not guarantee admission.